sugiyak/my_bank/README.md

 MyBank is a mock bank app.
 It is a secured three layered app and composed of frontend, api, database(MongoDB Atlas).
+This app is intended to be used on heroku.

 This app was made as a capstone project for MIT professional certificate for full-stack development program.